collab-uniba/emse_best-answer-prediction/README.md

 ### Download
 Datasets and the description of their file formats are available be downloaded from the [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/datasets).

+## Extracted-feature datasets
+The datasets containing the 22 features extracted from the data dumo each Q&A site are available for download [here](https://github.com/collab-uniba/dataset_best-answers_emse/tree/master/input).
+A description of each feature extracted is also avaialble.

 ## Python and  R scripts
 ### Setup